 NSF / ANSI 305:

 The NSF/ANSI 305 certification means that the product contains more than 70% organic ingredients.
-We soon will be a certified NSF/ANSI 305 product meaning, we have been certified organic through the Montana State Organic program to “be made with organic ingredients” and we follow the NSF/ANSI 305 manufacturing processes to uphold these certifications.
+Through the Montana State Organic program, we are a certified organic handler and our balms are certified to “be made with organic ingredients.”
+We follow the NSF/ANSI 305 manufacturing processes to uphold these certifications but we are not certified to use the NSF seal at this time.

 Cal Prop 65: